Blazor Bites Series

 - Data Binding & Events

-Depending on which development experience you prefer, you can get up and running with Blazor using either Visual Studio 2019 Preview or Visual Studio Code.
-Regardless of which you choose you must install the latest .NET Core 3 Preview.
+Depending on which development experience you prefer, you can get up and running with Blazor using either Visual Studio 2019 or Visual Studio Code.
+Regardless of which you choose you must install the latest .NET Core 3 SDK.

 You will also need to install the latest templates via the dotnet CLI.